-Tens of millions of dollars in life insurance funds go unclaimed every year, leaving families and loved ones without the financial protection they’re entitled to.
-The Unclaimed Life Insurance Benefits Act, also known as the National Conference of Insurance Legislators (NCOIL) Model Act, standardizes the process for unclaimed life insurance policies to help reduce the number of outstanding claims.
+Every year, tens of millions of dollars in life insurance benefits go unclaimed, leaving families and loved ones without the financial protection they’re entitled to.
+The Model Unclaimed Life Insurance Benefits Act, also known as the National Council of Insurance Legislators (NCOIL) Model Act, standardizes the process for handling unclaimed life insurance policies to help reduce the number of outstanding claims.

-Originally adopted in 2011 by the National Council of Insurance Legislators (NCOIL), the Unclaimed Life Insurance Benefits Act is the solution to help tens of millions of dollars of unclaimed life insurance money get into the hands of the intended beneficiaries in a timely manner.
+Originally adopted in 2011 by the National Council of Insurance Legislators (NCOIL), the Model Unclaimed Life Insurance Benefits Act helps tens of millions of dollars of unclaimed life insurance money get into the hands of the intended beneficiaries in a timely manner.

 After an unclaimed benefit is transferred to the state, the state must make a last-ditch effort to find the beneficiary before the money is officially turned over to the state treasurer.

-This act and other laws have forced insurers to turn over unclaimed benefits to the state after a certain period of time.
+This act and other laws have forced insurers to turn over unclaimed benefits to the state in which the policyholder lived after a certain period of time.
 By placing the death benefit money in the states (and out of the hands of the insurance companies), beneficiaries can more easily check state databases for unclaimed benefits.
 Almost the entire industry has now agreed to these rules.

 The National Association of Insurance Commissioners (NAIC) and some state insurance departments have created tools to help consumers search for lost life insurance policies.

-Life Insurance Policy Locator Service: Created by NAIC, this lookup tool asks for information like your address, relationship to the deceased, and the deceased’s Social Security number, then asks their partner insurers to search their records for matching policies.
+Life Insurance Policy Locator Service: Created by NAIC, this lookup tool asks for information such as your address, relationship to the deceased, and the deceased’s Social Security number, then asks their partner insurers to search their records for matching policies.

-MissingMoney.com: A site endorsed by the National Association of Unclaimed Property Administrators (NAUPA) that aggregates state records of unclaimed funds.
+MissingMoney.com: This site, endorsed by the National Association of Unclaimed Property Administrators (NAUPA), aggregates state records of unclaimed funds.

 It may take up to 90 business days to hear from an insurer if a policy is found.
 The insurance company will contact you directly if you’re an authorized beneficiary or are otherwise allowed to get information about the missing policy.